Madagascar corporate banking services in 2023

 - On average, Madagascar banks take two months to issue account numbers and e-banking access.

 - It is important that our Clients are aware of their corporate and legal obligations in Madagascar and that they timely fulfil the same.
-Let us know if you require Healy Consultants Group PLC’s assistance to timely and efficiently complete your legal and corporate responsibilities.
+Let us know if you require Healy Consultants Group’s assistance to timely and efficiently complete your legal and corporate responsibilities.

-Healy Consultants Group PLC fees to help open a corporate bank account in Madagascar
+Healy Consultants Group fees to help open a corporate bank account in Madagascar

 - For a fee of US$4,950 and with bank signatory travel, our staff will secure Madagascar corporate bank account approval for a local Madagascar LLC or branch.